-New mapping technologies and conservation assessment tools to identify high priority conservation areas, hydrology and geomorphology expertise to prescribe more accurately conservation efforts, and social science surveys to better understand why conservation efforts are adopted by producers (Figure 4).
-The role of Manchester University in this new partnership was to expand water quality monitoring in Beargrass Creek to include a downstream gage station near the confluence with the Eel River on Beargrass Creek (EDF gage site).
+Figure 4.
+Upper Beargrass Creek natural channel design during flood event.
+There is a 120foot prairie grass mix planted as a buffer and to improve wildlife habitat.
+Bank erosion has been significantly reduced to the previous trapezoidal wooded ditch.
+This design is the future to improve farm drainage, provide improved fish and wildlife habitat and improve bank stability.
+New mapping technologies and conservation assessment tools to identify high priority conservation areas, hydrology and geomorphology expertise to prescribe more accurately conservation efforts, and social science surveys to better understand why conservation efforts are adopted by producers.
+Our role in this partnership has expanded water quality monitoring in Beargrass Creek to include a downstream gage station near the confluence with the Eel River on Beargrass Creek (EDF gage site).
 This gage was installed during spring 2014 and about 7-miles downstream of the paired-watershed gage station.
 This additional data has helped to better understand the temporal and spatial nature of nutrient and sediment export from the watershed and a better understanding of the spatial nature of the biological community in both Beargrass Creek and Pawpaw Creek.
 The EDF partnership provided resources and expertise to make Beargrass Creek watershed a model of agriculture and environmental quality partnerships that is exemplary in the United States.
 This partnership along with additional new conservation dollars through Mississippi River Basin Initiative (\$400,000) and Lake and River Enhancement (IDNR) (\$60,000) increased the importance and visibility of the paired watershed project.
-All of this information about the paired watershed project was shared at a local manure management workshop in late summer 2014.
-There were nearly 75 producers present at the meeting and there was additional positive support and comments regarding our water quality work.
+All of this information about the paired watershed project was shared at a local manure management workshop in late summer 2014 and again at a farmer dinner in 2018.
+There were nearly 75 producers present at the 2014 meeting and 40 farmers at the 2018 meeting.
 Producers are fully supporting and clearly want to do the right thing.
-The biggest challenge at this point is to convince a couple of producers who farm in strategic areas of Beargrass Creek paired watershed area to enroll in the use of cover crops and other soil and water conservation efforts.
+Our challenge continues to be a couple of producers who farm in strategic areas of Beargrass Creek paired watershed area to enroll in the use of cover crops and other soil and water conservation efforts.

-In 2015 Beargrass Creek was listed as a National Water Quality Initiative watershed by the Natural Resources Conservation Service.
-This designation provided additional conservation partnership dollars with local producers.
 In 2015 the paired watershed project along with other initiatives in the Eel basin received recognition nationally by the United States Fish and Wildlife Service.
-The recognition was in the top ten "watersheds to watch" in the United States as innovative conservation initiatives and partnerships.
+This recognition was in the top ten "watersheds to watch" in the United States as innovative conservation initiatives and partnerships.